shrikantborole/RabbitMQ.Explore/RabbitMQ.Explore/ConfigFile/ReadMe.txt

 Note:
 A) It's recommended to use New Style Configurtion.
 B) Add the rabbitmq-01.conf file that is placed at /ConfigFile, and put it in the %APPDATA%\RabbitMQ\ directory
 C) Put your new certificates OR existing one from repository path /Certiciate/tks-gen in the  %APPDATA%\RabbitMQ\ directory.
-Ensure that the files are named the same as what is specified in the rabbitmq.conf file.
+Ensure that the files are named the same as what is specified in the rabbitmq.conf file and update the path accordingly.
 D) Open an administrative command prompt and navigate to C:\Program Files\RabbitMQ Server\rabbitmq*\sbin
 E) Stop the Windows service: .\rabbitmq-service.bat stop
-F) Ensure that RabbitMQ starts correctly.
-If not, copy all of the console output to a file.
-Attach that and your log file to your next response.
+F) Ensure that RabbitMQ starts correctly. .
 G) If RabbitMQ starts correctly, you can remove the log.* lines in the rabbitmq.conf file or change debug to info
 H) You can stop RabbitMQ using CTRL-C, or open another admin console, navigate to the sbin dir, and run .\rabbitmqctl.bat shutdown
 I) Re-start the Windows service:  .\rabbitmq-service.bat start